-The basis vector defines the direction of the principal axis in the tilted machining plane, and the normal vector determines the direction of the working plane, and at the same time is perpendicular to it.
+The base vector defines the direction of the principal axis in the tilted machining plane, and the normal vector determines the orientation of the tilted machining plane, and at the same time is perpendicular to it.

 The TNC calculates standardized vectors from the values you enter.